cosmos/sdk-tutorials/academy/4-my-own-chain/starport.md

 ## Interact via the CLI

 You can already interact with your running chain.
-With the chain running in its shell, try in another:
+With the chain running in its shell, open another shell and try:

 ```sh
 $ checkersd status